Kathmandu, Chitwan with Rafting

 What's Included

-• Two nights' stay in 3-star hotels in Chitwan under JPAI plan.
+• 02 nights’ accommodation in a 3-star resort/lodge in Chitwan on JPAI (Full Board) basis

-• Necessary airport transfers as per the itinerary.
+• All necessary airport transfers as per itinerary

 Not Included